advance2112/blog/_posts/2024-09-22-The-Tower-of-Babel.md

 1. My ideas aren't always the best ideas.

    Yeah, no shit.
-Every time I think about this project I regret that moment where we chose whose idea we would make.
+Every time I think about this project, I regret that moment where we chose whose idea we would make.
 I wish beyond anything it would have been Crow's idea.
 That would have taken some weight off my shoulders while simultaneously empowering him.
 And I think, frankly, whatever we made would have been so much cooler than The Tower of Babel.
 And it's not that I think all my ideas are bad, just that I want to try working off of someone else's idea for a change.
 Next time I work with other people, I don't want my idea to be the main one.

 2. Being distracted means you are unmotivated.